HyprCandy/hyprcandyinstall/README.md

 • When both are installed switch by running chsh -s /usr/bin/<name of shell> then reboot

+[INFO] 🎭 Fatfetch:

+• In "~/.config/fastfetch" you can editthe "config.jsonc" file to your liking

+• You can also add custom images in "png" fomart into the "pngs" folder

+• If you wish to disable fastfetch when using Zsh, remove the "fastfetch" comment in "~/.hyprcandy-zsh.zsh"

+• If you wish to disable fastfetch when using Fish, remove the "fastfetch" comment in "~/.config/fish/config.fish"

 [INFO] 🏠 Clean Home Directory:

 • You can delete the HyprCandy images folder since it's copied into Pictures